Carmen C. Brewer, Ph.D.

 Student Mentorship Programs

 The Audiology Unit offers clinical and research mentorship opportunities.
 A placement at the NIH is best suited for a person who is interested in the medical and/or genetic aspects of audiology, as well as those who may have an interest in eventually pursuing a Ph.D. or a career in research.
-Information regarding application for these programs is located here.
+Please see How to Apply for Clinical and Research Mentorship Opportunities in the NIDCD Audiology Unit for application instructions.

 Dr. Brewer provides instruction to a student as a patient is prepared for auditory evoked potential testing.